liyaSileshi/deep-learning/Gradient_descent.md

 # Gradient Descent

-Is used to minimize the cost function.
+Gradient Descent is a method used to minimize the cost function.

 If cost function is graphed, the gradient descent is going towards the direction of where the steepest slope is.